opensearch-project/dashboards-anywhere/DESIGN.md

 # Risks

-The only point of consideration with Playground is its maintenance.
-As new versions of OS and OSD roll out, careful consideration must be shown as to the Playground's update strategy.
+The only point of consideration with OpenSearch Playground is its maintenance.
+As new versions of OS and OSD roll out, careful consideration must be shown as to OpenSearch Playground's update strategy.
 One plan is to use GitHub Actions to automatically deploy when newer versions of OS/OSD release.
 This release will follow a blue-green deployment.

 # Adoption Strategy

-Since Playground is a demo site that deploys OS/OSD, close coordination should exist among the site, OS, and OSD to ensure compatibility for past and future versions.
+Since OpenSearch Playground is a demo site that deploys OS/OSD, close coordination should exist among the site, OS, and OSD to ensure compatibility for past and future versions.

 # How this Scales

-Since the site uses Kubernetes and EKS, the Playground's scaleability is baked into its design.
+Since the site uses Kubernetes and EKS, OpenSearch Playground's scaleability is baked into its design.
 That being said, future requirements would enable autoscaling of the cluster.
 Using several metrics, like CPU and memory usage among others, the cluster can add or remove nodes as necessary.

 # Unresolved Questions and Future Features

-Playground is primarily an end application that allows users to experiment with OS and OSD.
+OpenSearch Playground is primarily an end application that allows users to experiment with OS and OSD.
 However, there are future considerations to implement such as support for many versions of OS, OSD, and older versions of ElasticSearch.
 Future phases of the project include support for third party security authentication, a customized landing page for blogs, and potentially allowing users to ingest their own data.
-As the OS and OSD matures, so too will the future features of their Playground.
+As the OS and OSD matures, so too will the future features of OpenSearch Playground.